 - 100%- This will be assigned only when there is a total incapacity of normal work and social functioning.

-Conclusion Bipolar Disorder in Veterans
+Conclusion on Bipolar Disorder in Veterans

-If you are suffering from bipolar disorder since your time of military service, it is extremely important to seek out help from the VA.
+One more thing about bipolar disorder in veterans, if you are suffering from bipolar disorder since your time of military service, it is extremely important to seek out help from the VA.
 This condition is chronic and life-altering, although, with the proper treatment, it is still possible to live a long and fulfilling life.

 Learn more about how VA Claims Insider can help you obtain a high-quality Nexus Letter from a doctor near you to help you get the VA rating and compensation YOU deserve for your honorable service.
 Speak with a VA Claim Expert now and start for FREE!